$255K

 For Milan residents who work outside the city, the I-94 commute to Ann Arbor (30 minutes) and to metro Detroit (45-60 minutes) keeps a wide employment market accessible.
 The combination of low housing costs and reasonable commute access makes Milan one of the better income-to-housing-cost ratios in southeast Michigan.

-Whether you're buying, selling, or just getting a read on the market—I can give you a straight answer.
+Buying, selling, or just want a read on the market?
+I'll give you a straight answer.